matplotlib/matplotlib/doc/devel/contributing.rst

     which release forward the argument will be removed.

 - Deprecation Process
+   - Rules
+      - Deprecations are targeted at the next point.release (e.g. 3.x.0)
+      - Deprecated API may be removed two point-releases after their initial Deprecation
+      - The old API must remain fully functional during the Deprecation period
+      - If valid alternatives to the deprecated API exist, they should be available during the Deprecation period
+      - If in doubt, decisions about API changes are finally made by the API consistency lead developer
+    - Process Schema
-  - Deprecations must be announced via a new file in a new file in :file:`doc/api/next_api_changes/deprecations/` with naming convention ``99999-ABC.rst`` where ``99999`` is the pull request number and ``ABC`` are the contributor's initials.
+      1. Deprecation Announcement via a new file in a new file in :file:`doc/api/next_api_changes/deprecations/` with naming convention ``99999-ABC.rst`` where ``99999`` is the pull request number and ``ABC`` are the contributor's initials
-  - Deprecations are targeted at the next point-release (i.e. 3.x.0).
+      2. Deprecations are then targeted at the next point-release (e.g. 3.x.0)
-  - The deprecated API should, to the maximum extent possible, remain fully functional during the deprecation period.
-In cases where this is not possible, the deprecation must never make a given piece of code do something different than it was before; at least an exception should be raised.
-  - If possible, usage of a deprecated API should emit a `.MatplotlibDeprecationWarning`.
+      3. The continuing usage of a deprecated API should result in a Runtime Warming (`.MatplotlibDeprecationWarning`).
 There are a number of helper tools for this:

-    - Use ``_api.warn_deprecated()`` for general deprecation warnings.
+            - Use ``_api.warn_deprecated()`` for general deprecation warnings
-    - Use the decorator ``@_api.deprecated`` to deprecate classes, functions, methods, or properties.
+            - Use the decorator ``@_api.deprecated`` to deprecate classes, functions, methods, or properties
-    - To warn on changes of the function signature, use the decorators ``@_api.delete_parameter``, ``@_api.rename_parameter``, and ``@_api.make_keyword_only``.
+            - To warn on changes of the function signature, use the decorators ``@_api.delete_parameter``, ``@_api.rename_parameter``, and ``@_api.make_keyword_only``

-  - Deprecated API may be removed two point-releases after they were deprecated.
+       4. Deprecated API gets removed two point-releases after initial Deprecation

 Adding new API
 --------------